XiaoBuHaHa/Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Driver/README.md

 > arXiv preprint arXiv:<br>
 > **Publication:** None <br>

-We collect the most commonly used autonomous driving datasets, the current 3D object detection methods the knowledge distillation–based approaches for 3D object detection.
+We collect the most commonly used autonomous driving datasets.
+the current 3D object detection methods. the knowledge distillation–based approaches for 3D object detection.

 We also provide a paper collection on 3D object detection for autonomous driving at [Awesome 3D Object Detection for Autonomous Driving](Papers.md).